Pangborn-Herndon Memorial Site

 The Pangborn-Herndon Memorial Site is a monument in (present-day) East Wenatchee, Washington, dedicated to Clyde Pangborn and Hugh Herndon, Jr., the two men who made the first non-stop flight across the Pacific Ocean.
-They departed from Misawa, Japan, on October 4, 1931, and they landed near this site 41 hours later.
+They departed from Misawa, Japan, on October 4, 1931, and landed near this site 41 hours later.

-The memorial is northeast of East Wenatchee and it consists of a 14 ft, 14 shton basalt column atop a concrete base.
+The memorial, by artist Walter Graham, is northeast of East Wenatchee and consists of a 14 ft, 14 shton basalt column atop a concrete base.
 The column is topped by 36 in wings made of aluminum.

 This was in an unincorporated area in 1931, but the town of Wenatchee, Washington, was nearby.
-It was Mr. Pangborn's home town.